The global sections of chiral de Rham complexes on compact Ricci-flat K\"ahler manifolds: Introduction

-The plan of the paper is following: in section \ref{sec:two}, we introduce the Lie algebra of algebraic vector field on a vector space, its action on the $\beta\gamma-bc$ system of the vector space and the invariants under the action; in section \ref{sec:three}, we introduce the chiral de Rham complex and chiral Hodge cohomology; in section \ref{sec:four}, we introduce a harmonic theory for $H^*(X,\Omega^{ch}_X)$. in section \ref{sec:five}, we calculate the space of global sections of chiral de rham complex of the compact Ricci-flat K\"ahler manifold.
+The plan of the paper is following: in section \ref{sec:two}, we introduce the $\beta\gamma-bc$ system and an Hermitian form on its subspace; in section \ref{sec:2.5}, we introduce the Lie algebras of Cartan type, their actions on the $\beta\gamma-bc$ systems and the invariants under the actions; in section \ref{sec:three}, we introduce the chiral de Rham complex and chiral Hodge cohomology; in section \ref{sec:four}, we introduce a harmonic theory for $H^*(X,\Omega^{ch}_X)$; in section \ref{sec:six}, we calculate the space of global sections of chiral de Rham complex of the compact Ricci-flat K\"ahler manifold.